This page will be updated as information changes. 8/7/2020

 - Even as you form a plan, use email or MyClasses to communicate with your students.

-- For many students, this will be their first experience with online learning.
+- For incoming students, this may be their first experience with online learning in higher education.
 Please communicate how the course may be different, how they might need to adjust their learning strategies, prioritize their work, etc.

 - Share your expectations for checking email or MyClasses for information.